pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 PKCS #8 Format
 ~~~~~~~~~~~~~~

-PKCS #8 is a serialization format originally standardized by RSA and
+PKCS #8 is a serialization format originally standardized by RSA and currently
-currently maintained by the IETF in :rfc:`5208`.
-It supports password based
+maintained by the IETF in :rfc:`5208`.
+It supports password based encryption
-encryption and additional key metadata attributes.
+and additional key metadata attributes.
+These keys are recognizable because
+they all begin with ``-----BEGIN PRIVATE KEY-----`` or with ``-----BEGIN
+ENCRYPTED PRIVATE KEY-----`` if they have a password.

 .. function:: load_pkcs8_private_key(data, password, backend)